ColtonSilvaonKnoxKontor/Enscrambled/README.md

 - Check and install required dependencies

+- Randomly send 10 encrypted files to telegram

 # Work in Progress

-- Self-replication (Like computer worm)

 - Block shutdown/reboot signal from executing